Top 3 Dim Sum Restaurants in Chinatown You Must Try

 2168 South Archer Avenue

 MingHin is one of the newest spots for decent dim sum in Chicago, and the restaurant has locations in the suburbs, with a new location soon to be opened in the Streeterville area.
 The bi-level restaurant is huge, with the ground floor servicing more of the two-four tops, and the second floor serving more large groups of 10-20 people.
 The service is impeccable, the food is always on-point, and they have traditional and non-traditional options for customers.
-The best thing to get here are the Salted Egg Yolk Buns—they are to die for!
+The best thing to get here is the Egg Yolk Paste Buns—they are to die for!
 This is the perfect restaurant for people trying dim sum for the first time.
 There are no push-carts here, so if you’re looking for the “authentic” dim sum experience, you won’t find it here.
 This restaurant is very shiny and clean with more of a modern look, definitely catering to tourists visiting Chinatown Square.
 They also have rooms here to reserve for private parties of 10 or more.
 We recommend going here earlier, like around 10am on a Sunday, because the bad news is this place is pretty packed all day.
 Good news is, they also offer late night dim sum all week, and that’s usually the best time to get it here.